BatuhanGumus/TikTok-WatchParty-ForDiscord/docs/README.md

     - See the comment the person made with the TikTok they sent.
     - Randomize the list in case a person sent too many back to back.
     - Can hide who sent it if you want to guess.
+    - Click the __/__ number to get sent to the discord message of the TikTok you are watching

 > [!NOTE]
 > I have only used this extension on Google Chrome so I cannot guarantee compatibility with all browsers